pmagaz/rust-amethyst-pong/README.md

 # rust-amethyst-pong
-Pong tutorial with Amethyst game engine
+Pong tutorial with Amethyst game engine.

+Work in progress!